 Near the Polish border, a musician plays music to welcome those fleeing Ukraine

 Martello's destination was the Medyka border crossing, the busiest one between Poland and Ukraine, where a sprawling aid station had sprung up on the Polish side.
-Since he arrived a few weeks ago, Martello has watched as the aid station – and its needs - have grown.
-According to the U.N., more than 3 million people have left Ukraine since the invasion began; as of earlier this week, more than 2 million of them have entered Poland.
+Since he arrived a few weeks ago, Martello has watched as the aid station — and its needs — have grown.
+According to the United Nations, more than 3 million people have left Ukraine since the invasion began; as of earlier this week, more than 2 million of them had entered Poland.

 "The people coming in, they need food, they need clothes," Martello said.